FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 7.rst

    * - 700:
      - Variable Poros is Greater Than 1

-   * -
+   * - \
      - Reposition the structure node onto a left bank node.

-   * -
+   * - \
      - Check the invert elevation of the structure, the grid element elevation or the head reference elevation.

-   * -
+   * - \
      - Either Set Lgplot = 0, Assign Ideplt an Inflow Hydrograph in INFLOW.DAT, Or Set Irain =1 in CONT.DAT and Assign the RAIN.DAT File

-   * -
+   * - \
      - Set the correct Courant number.

-   * -
+   * - \
      - Check the STREET.DAT file.

-   * -
+   * - \
      - Check the TOL value.
 It must be in a correct range.

-   * -
+   * - \
      - Check the TOL variable and the Initial Abstraction variable.
 The initial abstraction may be too high.
 See INFIL.DAT.

-   * -
+   * - \
      - The MANNINGS_N.DAT file might not be complete.

+   * - \
-Export MANINGS_N.DAT again.
+     - Export MANINGS_N.DAT again.

+   * - \
 Check the SPATIALSHALLOWN.DAT file.

+   * - \
-Check the CONT.DAT file.
+     - Check the CONT.DAT file.

+   * - \
-Spatially variable data is missing.
+     - Spatially variable data is missing.
        Check RAIN.DAT.

+   * - \
-Check RAIN.DAT.
+     - Check RAIN.DAT.

+   * - \
-Correct the first data pair of the rainfall distribution curve.
+     - Correct the first data pair of the rainfall distribution curve.
        Set the first data pair to 0.0 0.0.

+   * - \
-Check RAINCELL.DAT.
+     - Check RAINCELL.DAT.

+   * - \
-Check INFIL.DAT.
+     - Check INFIL.DAT.

+   * - \
-Check RAIN.DAT.
+     - Check RAIN.DAT.

+   * - \
-Check INFIL.DAT.
+     - Check INFIL.DAT.

-.. _`700`:

-700:
+   * - 700

-Variable Sati or Satf is Greater Than 1
+     - Variable Sati or Satf is Greater Than 1

-.. _`700`:

-700:
+   * - 700

-Variable Rtimpf Exceeds 1.0.
+     - Variable Rtimpf Exceeds 1.0.
        Do Not Enter As a Percent Use a Fraction

-.. _`700`:

-700:
+   * - 700

-Abstraction Exceeds the Total Rainfall (Impossible) For at Least One Grid Element and May Result in Volume Conservation Error
+     - Abstraction Exceeds the Total Rainfall (Impossible) For at Least One Grid Element and May Result in Volume Conservation Error

-.. _`700`:

-700:
+   * - 700

-Initial Abstraction > Tol (Depression Storage).
+     - Initial Abstraction > Tol (Depression Storage).
        Consider (Not Required) Lowering the Tol Value or Adjusting the Ia Value

-.. _`800`:

-800:

-There are Two Inflow Conditions Imposed at the Same Cell

-.. _`800`:

-800:

-This Grid Cell Has an Inflow and a Full ARF

-.. _`800`:

-800:

-This Grid Cell Has an Inflow and a Partial ARF

-.. _`800`:

-800:

-The Following Cell Has an Inflow and a Hs

-.. _`800`:

-800:

-The Following Cell Has an Inflow Fp on a Channel Left Bank Element

-.. _`800`:

-800:

-The Following Cell Has an Inflow Fp on a Channel Right Bank Element

-.. _`800`:

-800:

-There are an Inflow Conditions Imposed on a Levee Element

-.. _`800`:

-800:

-This Grid Cell Has an Inflow on a Multiple Ch Element

-.. _`800`:

-800:

-This Grid Cell Has an Inflow on a Multiple Ch Element

-.. _`800`:

-800:

-There are Two Inflow Conditions Imposed at the Same Cell

-.. _`800`:

-800:

-The Following Cell Has an Inflow Ch on a Channel Right Bank Element

-.. _`800`:

-800:

-There are an Inflow Conditions Imposed on a Levee Element

-.. _`800`:

-800:

-There are Two Outflow Conditions Imposed at the Same Cell

-.. _`800`:

-800:

-The Following Cell Has a Channel Outflow on a Channel Right Bank Element

-.. _`800`:

-800:

-There are an Outflow Conditions Imposed on a Levee Element

-.. _`800`:

-800:

-There are Two Outflow Conditions Imposed at the Same Cell
+   * - 800
+     - There are Two Inflow Conditions Imposed at the Same Cell

+   * - 800
+     - This Grid Cell Has an Inflow and a Full ARF

+   * - 800
+     - This Grid Cell Has an Inflow and a Partial ARF

+   * - 800
+     - The Following Cell Has an Inflow and a Hs

+   * - 800
+     - The Following Cell Has an Inflow Fp on a Channel Left Bank Element

+   * - 800
+     - The Following Cell Has an Inflow Fp on a Channel Right Bank Element

+   * - 800
+     - There are an Inflow Conditions Imposed on a Levee Element

+   * - 800
+     - This Grid Cell Has an Inflow on a Multiple Ch Element

+   * - 800
+     - This Grid Cell Has an Inflow on a Multiple Ch Element

+   * -800
+     -  There are Two Inflow Conditions Imposed at the Same Cell

+   * - 800
+     - The Following Cell Has an Inflow Ch on a Channel Right Bank Element

+   * - 800
+     - There are an Inflow Conditions Imposed on a Levee Element

+   * - 800
+     - There are Two Outflow Conditions Imposed at the Same Cell

+   * - 800
+     - The Following Cell Has a Channel Outflow on a Channel Right Bank Element

+   * - 800
+     - There are an Outflow Conditions Imposed on a Levee Element

+   * - 800
+     - There are Two Outflow Conditions Imposed at the Same Cell

+   * - \
 Check INFIL.DAT.

+   * - \
 Check INFIL.DAT.

+   * - \
 Check spatial abstraction variable in INFIL.DAT.

+   * - \
 The TOL variable and IA variable can be summed to account for the initial abstraction.

+   * - \
 A cell is listed twice in INFLOW.DAT.
 Check the file and remove one of the hydrographs.

+   * - \
 Reposition the inflow node.

+   * - \
 Consider repositioning the inflow node.

+   * - \
 Reposition the inflow node or the hydraulic structure inlet node.

+   * - \
 Consider changing the inflow to channel inflow.

+   * - \
 Consider moving the inflow node to the left bank and changing it to a channel node.

+   * - \
 Check the levee Inflow condition.
 Make sure the inflow is on the correct side of the levee and make sure the cell elevation is set correctly.

+   * - \
 Reposition the inflow node.

+   * - \
 Reposition the inflow node.

+   * - \
 A cell is listed twice in INFLOW.DAT.
 Check the file and remove one of the hydrographs.

+   * - \
 Move the inflow node to the left bank.

+   * - \
 Check the levee Inflow condition.
 Make sure the inflow is on the correct side of the levee and make sure the cell elevation is set correctly.

+   * - \
 Remove the extra line in OUTFLOW.DAT.

+   * - \
 Move the outflow node left bank.

+   * - \
 Make sure the outflow node is on the correct side of the levee.

+   * - \
 Move the outflow node left bank.

-.. _`800`:

-800:
+800
 The Following Cell Has an Outflow (Fp) on a Channel Left Bank or Right Bank Element:

-.. _`800`:

-800:
+800
 There is an Outflow Conditions Imposed on a Levee Element

-.. _`800`:

-800:
+800
 There are Two Stage Time Relationships Imposed at the Same Cell

-.. _`800`:

-800:
+800
 The Following Cell Has Stage Time Relationship on a Channel Right Bank Element:

-.. _`800`:

-800:
+800
 There are a Stage Time Outflow Condition Imposed on a Levee Element

-.. _`800`:

-800:
+800
 There are a Stage Time Relationship Imposed on an Outflow Cell

-.. _`800`:

-800:
+800
 There are a Floodplain Outflow and a Stage Time Relationship at the Same Cell

 .. _`800`: